PowerBASIC

 Demo program

 A user-friendly form-based demo is found in a file named DemoPB.Bas.
 The source code in that file demonstrates the essential features, especially as they relate to PowerBASIC.
 Because it is form-based, it will compile with PB/Win, and not PB/CC.
-However, if you only have PB/CC, you can still run the compiled DemoPB.exe file to see how it works.
+However, uCalc FMP itself fully supports PB/CC.

 Examples: